 Tribal and indigenous peoples lived in their lands for a very long time.
 Over centuries and millennia they developed unique knowledge of their lands, the plants and animals, of seasons and waterways, and of how to manage many of these things.
 Many native peoples, perhaps most, did not have agriculture ever, while some did.
 Native peoples lived off what the land gave them, and they celebrated the wealth of their land and worked to help it revive each year.
 Tribal lands, animals, plants, rocks, waterways all have living spirits that people can talk with and influence with respect and deference.

 Some of their innovations helped make their foods more stable, like setting fires to the lands.
 The lands would regrow every season and perhaps with increased food, because of the fires.
-The fires, set annually, kept down the threat of catastrophic fire which would have destroyed their people, the land, the animals and plants.
-The people knew their lands and ways of managing the land and passed their knowledge to the next generations.
+The fires, set annually or bi-annually, kept down the threat of catastrophic fire which would have destroyed their people, the land, the animals and plants.
+The people knew their lands and ways of managing the land and passed on their knowledge to the next generations.

-Below are a few essays about tribal TEK on the blog
+Below are a few essays about Tribal TEK in the blog